*** COMMODORE 64 POKEs and PEEKs ***

 poke 775,168 Disable List Command

-poke 775,171 Causes Computer to Crash If a LIST Command is Attempted
+Poke 775,171 Causes Computer to Crash If a LIST Command is Attempted

 poke 775,200 Disable List Command

-poke 788,49 Enable Syop Key and TI$
+poke 788,49 Enable Stop Key and TI$

 poke 788,52 Disables Stop Key and TI$